 Visitor Center Hours

-The center is currently closed due to the COVID-19 pandemic.
+The center is now open to the public.

 The center, including its 2,200 square-foot exhibit hall, is usually open 7 days per week, from 8:30 a.m. to 5 p.m.
 Admittance to the visitor center is FREE.